biowdl/chunked-scatter/README.md

 The `scatter-regions` tool works in a similar way but with defaults and flags tuned towards creating genome scatters for GATK tools.

+The `safe-scatter` tool produces a more even distribution of sizes in the output bed files, and guarantees that none of the scatters are smaller than `--min-input-size`.

 ## Installation
 - Install using pip: `pip install chunked-scatter`
 - Install using conda: `conda install chunked-scatter`